Toy Story: Production shutdown

 Pixar's script rewrites took three months, and saw Woody transformed from a tyrant to a wise leader.
 It also included a more adult-oriented staff meeting amongst the toys rather than the juvenile group discussion that had existed in earlier drafts.
 Buzz Lightyear's character was also changed "to make it more clear to the audience that he genuinely doesn't know he's a toy".
 Katzenberg and Schneider resumed production with the new script by February 1994, and the voice actors returned one month later to record their new lines.
 The crew grew from 24 people to 110, and now included 27 animators and 22 technical directors.
-In comparison, The Lion King, released in 1994, required a budget of $45 million and a staff of 800.
+In comparison, The Lion King, released in 1994, required a staff of 800.
 In the early budgeting process, Jobs was eager to produce the film as efficiently as possible, impressing Katzenberg with his focus on cost-cutting.
-However, the $17 million production budget was no longer going to be sufficient, and Jobs demanded more funds from Disney to compensate them for the time lost in rewrites based on Katzenberg's notes.
+However, the $17 million production budget was no longer going to be sufficient, and Jobs requested more funds from Disney to compensate them for the time lost in rewrites based on Katzenberg's notes.
 Catmull was able to reach a compromise on a new budget, but the incident led Jobs to rethink their deal with Disney.

 Animation

-Recruiting animators for Toy Story was brisk; the magnet for talent was not mediocre pay but the allure of taking part in the first computer-animated feature.
+Recruiting animators for Toy Story was brisk; the magnet for talent was not the pay, which was mediocre, but the allure of taking part in the first computer-animated feature.
 Lasseter said of the challenges of computer animation, "We had to make things look more organic.
 Every leaf and blade of grass had to be created.
 We had to give the world a sense of history.
 So the doors are banged up, the floors have scuffs."
 The film began with animated storyboards to guide the animators in developing the characters.
 27 animators worked on the film, using 400 computer models to animate the characters.
 Each character was first either created out of clay or modeled from a computer-drawn diagram before reaching the computer-animated design.

 Once the animators had a model, its articulation and motion controls were coded; this allowed each character to move in a variety of ways, such as talking, walking, or jumping.
 Out of all of the characters, Woody was the most complex, as he required 723 motion controls, including 212 for his face and 58 for his mouth.
 The first piece of animation, a 30-second test, was delivered to Disney in June 1992, when the company requested a sample of what the film would look like.
 Lasseter wanted to impress Disney with several things in the test that could not be done in traditional, hand-drawn animation, such as Woody's yellow plaid shirt with red stripes, the reflections in Buzz's helmet and the decals on his spacesuit, or Venetian blind shadows falling across Andy's room.